topcoder-platform/legacy-challenge-migration-script/README.md

 - `ERROR_LOG_FILENAME` Filename for data that error to migrate.
 - `RESOURCE_ROLE` List of resource role to be included in migration

-Other configuration is for `informix`, `dynamodb` and `elastic-search` which use same format as `challenge-api`

-### Note
-- If `CREATED_DATE_BEGIN` is not set from env variable, the date will be read from the most recent record in the ChallengeHistory table and an error will be thrown if no record exists in the table.
-- You can pass in a start date and override the env var `POST http://localhost:3000/v5/challenge-migration?startDate=2020-05-08`
 ## Local Deployment
 ### Foreman Setup
 To install foreman follow this [link](https://theforeman.org/manuals/1.24/#3.InstallingForeman) To know how to use foreman follow this [link](https://theforeman.org/manuals/1.24/#2.Quickstart)